lvareto/BestAlbums/README.md

 ## Data collecting from Discogs API
 The first part of this project is to build a dataset with some selected atributes from the albums in the lists.
 So, I did Python script in Jupyter Notebook named 'dataCollecting.ipynb'.
 In this code I used webscrapping to get the album lists from the Discogs website and then I used the Discogs API to get the albums atributes.
 Some Python libraries were used mainly the BeautifulSoup to manipulate HTML tags.

+## Data analytics and Data visualization
+The next parts of the project are in progress, so it will be posted here asap.

 ### Disclaim
 As I am not a data scientist yet, so maybe the coding need to be improved.
 So, I'll be grateful if you, Python Master, be patient and help me to get better =)